 Preparing Your Quilt Top

 - Please secure all seams at edges of your quilt.
 Back-stitch at ends of seams that end at an edge of your quilt or sew around the entire quilt 1/8″ from the edge.

-- Backing must be at least 6 inches bigger (width and length) than quilt top.
+- Backing must be at least 4 inches bigger (on each side and top and bottom) than quilt top.
 This excess is used to mount your quilt to the longarm machine.

 - Make sure your backing is square.
 Fold it diagonally and use your rotary cutter to square it up.
 If it is not square, I will square it for a charge of $25.